Sarah Jean Barton

 M.T.S. and Th.D.
 (Duke University).

-Dr. Barton focuses her scholarly work in theological ethics, with special attention to theological anthropology, disability, liturgy, and pastoral care.
-Her research engages qualitative and participatory methodologies to partner with under-represented populations in theological scholarship, particularly people with disabilities.
-Barton has a joint faculty appointment as assistant professor of occupational therapy at Duke University Medical Center in the Department of Orthopaedic Surgery, where she works in the developing Occupational Therapy Doctorate Division.
-She is a practicing occupational therapist with a current board-certification in pediatrics.
-Barton presents lectures and publishes across multiple disciplinary contexts, including Christian ethics and theology, disability studies, medicine, global health, and occupational therapy.
+Dr. Barton focuses her scholarly work in theological ethics, with special attention to disability, liturgy, and pastoral care.
+Her research engages qualitative and participatory methodologies to partner with under-represented populations in theological scholarship, particularly people with intellectual disabilities.
+Barton has a joint faculty appointment with Duke University School of Medicine in the Department of Orthopaedic Surgery, where she works in the Occupational Therapy Doctorate Division.
+She is an occupational therapist with a current board-certification in pediatrics.
+Barton presents, lectures, and publishes across multiple disciplinary contexts, including Christian ethics and theology, disability studies, inclusive education, and occupational therapy.
 Her first book, Becoming the Baptized Body: Disability and the Practice of Christian Community, is forthcoming with Baylor University Press in August 2022.